ribesstefano/PROTAC-Splitter/README.md

 export PYTHONPATH=$PYTHONPATH:`pwd`/protac_splitter
 ```

-Alternatively, you can install the package using pip:
+Alternatively, you can install the package using pip (again, in a virtual environment):

 ```bash
 pip install git+https://github.com/ribesstefano/PROTAC-Splitter.git